 Fixing Packet Loss

-It should be noted that zero packet loss is not possible as there can be only a reduction in the percentage of the packet loss.
-It is mainly due to factors like an overloaded system that cannot be removed completely.
+Zero packet loss is unattainable; you can only reduce packet loss percentages due to unavoidable factors like system overload.
 A few tips to fix packet loss are,

 Measuring And Monitoring VoIP Quality